Monday.com Review 2026: Is It Worth It for Your Small Business?

 Boards and Views

 The foundation of Monday.com is the "board"—a flexible workspace where you organize tasks, projects, clients, or any other data.
-What makes boards powerful is the variety of ways you can visualize the same information:
+Monday.com now offers 15+ views, though availability varies by plan.
+Key views include:

-- Kanban View: Drag-and-drop cards organized by status (perfect for agile workflows)
+- Kanban View: Drag-and-drop cards organized by status (all plans)

-- Gantt View: Timeline visualization showing task dependencies (Standard plan and up)
+- Gantt View: Timeline visualization showing task dependencies (Standard+; milestones and critical path require Pro or Enterprise)

-- Calendar View: Date-based view for scheduling (Standard plan and up)
+- Calendar View: Date-based view for scheduling (Standard+)

-- Timeline View: See how work spans across time (Standard plan and up)
+- Timeline View: See how work spans across time (Standard+)

-- Chart View: Data visualization with graphs and charts (Pro plan only)
+- Chart View: Data visualization with graphs and charts (Pro+)

 Each view displays the same underlying data differently, so teams can work in whatever format suits them best.
 Marketing might prefer Kanban while project managers use Gantt—both see the same information.